quentinglorieux/doc-icr/content/en/jobs.md

 https://icr.univ-amu.fr/common-jobs/

-login : ICR / mdp : AMU
+login : ICR / mdp : AMU24!

 A Site Administrator must then validate the publication of new job offer.